jukefr/fyle/docs/guide/README.md

 to have any troubles, this most probably will be caused by bad documentation on my part so please do inform me.

-There is a `build.sh` file that I use to build all the tools and push them at once, if you want to add a tool, update the **testing.csv** of the concerned service and the **images.csv** of the main repository root and everything will get built and deployed during the PR merge by myself (for now).
+There is a `build.sh` file that I use to build the tools easily on my local machine, if you want to add a tool, update the `test.csv` of the service and the `services.csv` in the main repository root.
+Everything will get tested by Travis and built by Docker Hub automatically for the deployment phase.

+I use the standard [git flow](https://guides.github.com/introduction/flow/) model (master, develop, feature/, release/, hotfix/, v) in this repository so please familiarize yourself with this workflow.
+The building, testing and deployment phase depend on it.
+I also like to keep my lines under 80 characters but that is just personal taste you don't have to adhere.

 ## :heavy_check_mark: Testing
 I wrote a very basic `test.sh` script in every service.
 It reads a `.csv` with all the different `services/formats` you want to test with a given `URL`.
-It will simply run the docker container with the url in a temporary folder.
-If you see % reductions in your logs, **congratulations the test passed 🎉**
+It will simply run the docker container with the url, inside a temporary folder.
+If you see % reductions in your logs, **congratulations the test passed** :tada:

-I **will** implement something more automated/reliable at some point...